MCP Authorization Server concepts

 resourceparameter.
 See URL configuration alignment for details. -

 Trust Provider: Trust Providers validate Client Workload identities through workload attestation, verifying identity claims from the workload's runtime environment rather than relying on pre-shared secrets.Learn more - Validates user identity during the authorization flow.
 For MCP with human authentication, the OIDC ID Token Trust Provider matches claims (issuer, audience, subject) from your identity provider to verify the user.
+When Enforce SSO is off on the Client Workload, no Trust Provider is needed.

 -